multisynq/multisynq-react/docs/tutorials/2_React_Music_Box.md

   );
 ```

-A word of caution here, however, is that a Croquet application may as well be easier to develop on top of the vanilla Croquet library or the Virtual DOM framework.
+A word of caution here, however, is that a Multisynq application may as well be easier to develop on top of the vanilla Multisynq library or the Virtual DOM framework.
 As you can see above, the view side smoothing logic requires a separate data source for components and makes imperative udpates on the data source.
 Handling a list of components whose properties may be changed by more than one client requires more computation than simply setting values into elements.
-A careful deliberation on the trade-offs between frameworks is something one should do before picking the `@croquet/react` framework.
+A careful deliberation on the trade-offs between frameworks is something one should do before picking the `@multisynq/react` framework.